nbarc888/504_final/prototype/flask_deploy_directions.md

-At this Current time(12/17/25 5pm EST): Code is non-functional due to issues with deploying flask app
+At this Current time(12/17/25 8pm EST): GCP VM is non-functional due to issues with deploying flask app

+However when running the Python Script in VS Code Terminal, code is functional and able to launch flash app and connect to Bucket.

 Primary methodology is to use flask app to display an image from a GCP bucket which can bee seen in '504_final_opt.ipynb' which is a notebook that can connect to both the VM and the google bucket.